csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 - Programs have bested even champion human players at games such as chess, checkers, and Othello.
 Humans retain the edge in several games of imperfect information, such as poker, bridge, and Kriegspiel, and in games with very large branching factors and little good heuristic knowledge, such as Go.

-BIBLIOGRAPHICAL AND HISTORICAL NOTES
+**BIBLIOGRAPHICAL AND HISTORICAL NOTES**

 The early history of mechanical game playing was marred by numerous frauds.
 The most notorious of these was Baron Wolfgang von Kempelen’s (1734–1804) “The Turk,” a supposed chess-playing automaton that defeated Napoleon before being exposed as a magician’s trick cabinet housing a human chess expert (see Levitt, 2000).
 It played from 1769 to 1854.
 In 1846, Charles Babbage (who had been fascinated by the Turk) appears to have contributed the first serious discussion of the feasibility of computer chess and checkers (Morrison and Morrison, 1961).
 He did not understand the exponential complexity of search trees, claiming “the combinations involved in the Analytical Engine enormously surpassed any required, even by the game of chess.”
 Babbage also designed, but did not build, a special-purpose machine for playing tic-tac-toe.
 The first true game-playing machine was built around 1890 by the Spanish engineer Leonardo Torres y Quevedo.
 It specialized in the “KRK” (king and rook vs. king) chess endgame, guaranteeing a win with king and rook from any position.

 The minimax algorithm is traced to a 1912 paper by Ernst Zermelo, the developer of modern set theory.
 The paper unfortunately contained several errors and did not describe minimax correctly.
 On the other hand, it did lay out the ideas of retrograde analysis and proposed (but did not prove) what became known as Zermelo’s theorem: that chess is determined— White can force a win or Black can or it is a draw; we just don’t know which.
 Zermelo says that should we eventually know, “Chess would of course lose the character of a game at all.”
 A solid foundation for game theory was developed in the seminal work _Theory of Games and Economic Behavior_ (von Neumann and Morgenstern, 1944), which included an analysis showing that some games _require_ strategies that are randomized (or otherwise unpredictable).
 See Chapter 17 for more information.

-Bibliographical and Historical Notes 191

 John McCarthy conceived the idea of alpha–beta search in 1956, although he did not publish it.
 The NSS chess program (Newell _et al._, 1958) used a simplified version of alpha– beta; it was the first chess program to do so.
 Alpha–beta pruning was described by Hart and Edwards (1961) and Hart _et al._ (1972).
 Alpha–beta was used by the “Kotok–McCarthy” chess program written by a student of John McCarthy (Kotok, 1962).
 Knuth and Moore (1975) proved the correctness of alpha–beta and analysed its time complexity.
 Pearl (1982b) shows alpha–beta to be asymptotically optimal among all fixed-depth game-tree search algorithms.

 Several attempts have been made to overcome the problems with the “standard approach” that were outlined in Section 5.8.
 The first nonexhaustive heuristic search algorithm with some theoretical grounding was probably B∗ (Berliner, 1979), which attempts to maintain interval bounds on the possible value of a node in the game tree rather than giving it a single point-valued estimate.
 Leaf nodes are selected for expansion in an attempt to refine the top-level bounds until one move is “clearly best.”
 Palay (1985) extends the B∗ idea using probability distributions on values in place of intervals.
 David McAllester’s (1988) conspiracy number search expands leaf nodes that, by changing their values, could cause the program to prefer a new move at the root.
 MGSS∗ (Russell and Wefald, 1989) uses the decision-theoretic techniques of Chapter 16 to estimate the value of expanding each leaf in terms of the expected improvement in decision quality at the root.
 It outplayed an alpha– beta algorithm at Othello despite searching an order of magnitude fewer nodes.
 The MGSS∗

 approach is, in principle, applicable to the control of any form of deliberation.
-Alpha–beta search is in many ways the two-player analog of depth-first branch-and-

-bound, which is dominated by A∗ in the single-agent case.
+Alpha–beta search is in many ways the two-player analog of depth-first branch-and-bound, which is dominated by A∗ in the single-agent case.
 The SSS∗ algorithm (Stockman, 1979) can be viewed as a two-player A∗ and never expands more nodes than alpha–beta to reach the same decision.
 The memory requirements and computational overhead of the queue make SSS∗ in its original form impractical, but a linear-space version has been developed from the RBFS algorithm (Korf and Chickering, 1996).
 Plaat _et al._ (1996) developed a new view of SSS∗ as a combination of alpha–beta and transposition tables, showing how to overcome the drawbacks of the original algorithm and developing a new variant called MTD(_f_) that has been adopted by a number of top programs.

 D. F. Beal (1980) and Dana Nau (1980, 1983) studied the weaknesses of minimax applied to approximate evaluations.
 They showed that under certain assumptions about the distribution of leaf values in the tree, minimaxing can yield values at the root that are actually _less_ reliable than the direct use of the evaluation function itself.
 Pearl’s book _Heuristics_ (1984) partially explains this apparent paradox and analyzes many game-playing algorithms.
 Baum and Smith (1997) propose a probability-based replacement for minimax, showing that it results in better choices in certain games.
 The expectiminimax algorithm was proposed by Donald Michie (1966).
 Bruce Ballard (1983) extended alpha–beta pruning to cover trees with chance nodes and Hauk (2004) reexamines this work and provides empirical results.

 Koller and Pfeffer (1997) describe a system for completely solving partially observable games.
 The system is quite general, handling games whose optimal strategy requires randomized moves and games that are more complex than those handled by any previous system.
 Still, it can’t handle games as complex as poker, bridge, and Kriegspiel.
-Frank _et al._ (1998) describe several variants of Monte Carlo search, including one where MIN has

-complete information but MAX does not.
+Frank _et al._ (1998) describe several variants of Monte Carlo search, including one where MIN has complete information but MAX does not.
 Among deterministic, partially observable games, Kriegspiel has received the most attention.
 Ferguson demonstrated hand-derived randomized strategies for winning Kriegspiel with a bishop and knight (1992) or two bishops (1995) against a king.
 The first Kriegspiel programs concentrated on finding endgame checkmates and performed AND–OR search in belief-state space (Sakuta and Iida, 2002; Bolognesi and Ciancarini, 2003).
 Incremental belief-state algorithms enabled much more complex midgame checkmates to be found (Russell and Wolfe, 2005; Wolfe and Russell, 2007), but efficient state estimation remains the primary obstacle to effective general play (Parker _et al._, 2005).

 **Chess** was one of the first tasks undertaken in AI, with early efforts by many of the pioneers of computing, including Konrad Zuse in 1945, Norbert Wiener in his book _Cybernetics_ (1948), and Alan Turing in 1950 (see Turing _et al._, 1953).
 But it was Claude Shannon’s article _Programming a Computer for Playing Chess_ (1950) that had the most complete set of ideas, describing a representation for board positions, an evaluation function, quiescence search, and some ideas for selective (nonexhaustive) game-tree search.
 Slater (1950) and the commentators on his article also explored the possibilities for computer chess play.